Troubleshooting

 Q: Error messages about missing dependencies

-pip install numpy scipy matplotlib pandas corner emcee
+pip install matplotlib corner tqdm

 For specific features: